Rare 1975 & 1982 Dimes: No Mint Mark Errors Explained

-Among these noteworthy coins are the 1975 Roosevelt dime and the 1982 Roosevelt dime, both of which present interesting variations that collectors want to get their hands on.
+Among these noteworthy coins are the 1975 and 1982 Roosevelt dimes, both of which present interesting variations that collectors want to get their hands on.

 Coin